First Unit Numbers:

 Last Unit Numbers:

-I am aware of an 11th May 1973 price list, but of none later than that date.
-In other words, there continued to be stock of cars available from the dealers for some time after final manufacture.
+I am aware of a 23rd June1973 price list, but of none later than that date that includes the Sprint.
+In other words, there continued to be stock of cars available from the factory to dealers for some time after final manufacture.
 Lotus World of August/September 1973 has a cover with the title “Farewell to the Elan”.
 It also states “ ..
 Elan Sprint, of which 1353 were made and sold. ... and the last car was a Maroon Drophead, designated 102H and sold to a Portuguese customer.”
 In a 1973 article, Autosport also say the last Sprint was maroon and sent to Portugal.
 Additionaly, they state that the Elan line ended because kit cars were phased out with the introduction of VAT on 1st April 1973, in addition to which the Sprint did not conform to 1974 safety regulations.

 For the sake of what I hope is some historical accuracy, these are the final unit numbers for each Sprint type: